gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 folded on the bench beside him.
 The Hett had taken him through tunnels as busy as an anthill, intending perhaps for him to tell Lady Kembe and the rest of the world just how pointless it would be to fight them.
-Entire families were scraping the accumulated muck of centuries off the walls, repairing ancient clockwork, and building chicken coops and forges, all in preparation for whatever was to come next.
+Entire families were scraping the centuries off the walls, repairing ancient clockwork, and building chicken coops and forges, all in preparation for whatever was to come next.

 Razi didn't tell them how he had escaped, or where the fresh cut on his left cheek had come from.
-But as he buckled his sword bottle around his *deel* after a grateful "thank you" to Erileine, he confirmed what Thomas had said.
+But as he buckled his sword bottle around his *deel* after a heartfelt "thank you" to Erileine, he confirmed what Thomas had said.
 The Hett were starting their Great Work at the mountain's peak that night.